Neuron-Level Analysis of Cultural Understanding in Large Language Models: Experiment and Analysis

 Next, we apply \OurMethod{-specific} to identify \textit{culture-specific} neurons that support understanding of individual cultures.
 We focus on eight countries covered in all of BLEnD, CultB, and NormAd (China, Indonesia, Iran, Mexico, South Korea, Spain, UK, and USA), which are culturally diverse in the Inglehart-Welzel World Cultural Map from WVS Wave 7~\citep{wvs2020}.

 \autoref{fig:gemma-3-12b_culture_specific} shows score reductions when masking \textit{culture-specific} neurons in gemma-3-12b-it.
 For $\text{BLEnD}_{\text{test}}$ and CultB, the largest drops occur in the target cultures, confirming that identified neurons are associated with knowledge of the target culture.
-Meanwhile, this pattern is less clear for NormAd, suggesting that cultural knowledge and other properties, such as etiquette and values, might be represented by different neurons.
 Moreover, \textit{culture-specific} neurons tend to affect related cultures.
-For example, masking neurons corresponding to Mexico most strongly affects the problems of Mexico (the mean rank of score reduction among 16 cultures over six models is 1.17), and the second most affected culture is Spain (the mean rank was 3.83).
-We observe that historically or geographically related cultures tend to affect each other, indicating that the neurons underlying the related cultures are shared (\autoref{tab:average_rank_culture_diff}).
+For example, masking Mexico-specific neurons most strongly affects the problem instances of Mexico (the mean rank of score reduction among 16 cultures over six models is 1.17), and the second most affected culture is Spain (the mean rank was 3.83).
+We observe that historically or geographically related cultures tend to affect each other, indicating that the neurons underlying the related cultures are shared (\autoref{tab:average_rank_culture_diff}, \autoref{tab:culture_specific_region}, \autoref{tab:culture_specific_language}).
+In contrast, these patterns are less clear for NormAd, which suggests that \textit{culture-specific} neurons capture less etiquette and values.

 The distribution of \textit{culture-specific} neurons is similar to that of \textit{culture-general} neurons (\autoref{fig:gemma-3-12b_china_neuron_distribution}).
 In contrast, these results differ from CAPE, which reported that culture neurons are concentrated in the upper layers.
-We replicated the experiments of CAPE with gemma-3-12b-it, but could not reproduce it, failing to separate culture and language neurons.
+We replicated the experiments of CAPE with gemma-3-12b-it, but failed to reproduce it.
 Consequently, LAPE and CAPE neurons had negligible impacts on evaluation scores.
 Further investigation of this discrepancy is left for future work.
-One possible factor is that we use gradient-based attribution scores, whereas CAPE uses activation-based scores.
-Another factor is that we evaluate LLMs based on accuracy on QA tasks, while CAPE uses the perplexity metric on cultural texts.
-A detailed account of this evaluation is presented in \autoref{app:lape_cape_replication}.
+Possible factors for the difference of the distributions are differences in attribution scores (gradient-based in ours and activation-based in CAPE) and evaluation metrics (QA accuracy in ours and perplexity in CAPE).
+Additionally, recent studies have demonstrated that LLMs process multilingual prompts through three stages: (1) map multilingual inputs into the shared representation at the early layers, (2) process semantic information in the shared space at the middle layers, and (3) translate back for generation at the upper layers~\citep{wang-etal-2025-lost-multilinguality, wu2025thesemantichub}.
+Thus, we can hypothesize that CAPE neurons, which are located in the very early and upper layers, primarily respond to token patterns specific to the target culture.
+A detailed information on this evaluation is presented in \autoref{app:lape_cape_replication}.